fibasile/attiny-notebook/chapter1.md

-# Chapter 1: Introduction to AVR Micro-controllers
+# 1. Introduction to AVR Micro-controllers

 GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.